MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/how-conversation-ai-core-capabilities.md

 A simple interface for actions and predictions allows bots to react when they have high confidence for taking action.
 Ambient presence lets bots learn intent, use prompts based on business logic, and generate responses.

-Thanks to our AI library, the prompt needs only to outline the actions supported by the bot, and supply a few-shot example of how to employ those actions.
+With the Teams AI library, the prompt only needs to outline the bot's supported actions and provide a few-shot example of how to use them.
 Conversation history helps with a natural dialogue between the user and bot, such as *add cereal to groceries list*, followed by *also add coffee*, which should indicate that coffee is to be added to the groceries list.

 The following is a conversation with an AI assistant.
-The AI assistant is capable of managing lists and recognizes the following commands:
+The AI assistant can manage lists and recognizes the following commands:

 - DO `<action> <optional entities>`
 - SAY `<response>`